royerlab/zebrahub-paper-hcr-analysis/README.md

 - `rename.py`: Renames and reorganizes the files to our standard format using the metadata file.

+- `store_metadata.py`: Auxiliary file to map metadata from table to the standardized directory path.

 - `max_project_figures.py`: Creates the images of the maximum intensity projections overlaid with the selected cells.

 - `count_plot.Rmd`: Generates the count barplot given the processed measurements file and the threshold annotation file.
 File must be edited to set input paths.